 Dr. Scott Sherr, MD

 Dr. Scott Sherr is a Board Certified Internal Medicine Physician with additional certification in Hyperbaric Oxygen Medicine.
 He graduated Summa Cum Laude and Phi Beta Kappa from UCLA with a BA in History and BS in Psychobiology.
 He then attended University of Maryland Medical School and Residency Program where he graduated Magna Cum Laude from the former with Alpha Omega Alpha Distinction.
 Dr. Sherr is a member of the Undersea and Hyperbaric Medical Society, The Institute of Functional Medicine, and the Society of Hospitalist Medicine.
 He is one of the few medical doctors in the country using an integrative approach to hyperbaric treatment (with targeted lab work, diet, supplementation, and additional innovative technology) to accelerate wound healing and optimize physiology.
-In addition to his virtual consulting and education practice, Dr Sherr is a physican partner and head of Innovation and Protocol for Hyperbaric.
-He also does consulting work with Bay Area Hyperbarics and Advanced Hyperbaric Recovery in Northern California
+In addition to his virtual consulting and education practice, Dr. Sherr is the Director of Integrative Hyperbaric Medicine and Health Optimization at Hyperbaric Medical Solutions in the New York area.

 Ryan Gamlin, Business Development

 Responsible for developing and implementing strategies that drive both profit and long-term growth, Ryan is a management consultant with substantial expertise in healthcare strategy, finance, product development, and operations.
 In industry, Ryan held management roles in large Managed Care and Pharma enterprises, including UnitedHealthcare, Coventry Health Care, and McKesson.
 As a consultant, Ryan leads strategy and operations engagements in both provider and payor environments, leveraging his experience in both contexts in his role at HMS.
-Ryan earned a degree in Economics from Miami University’s Farmer School of Business, and is presently finishing his fourth year of medical school at the University of Cincinnatti
+Ryan earned a degree in Economics from Miami University’s Farmer School of Business, and recently graduated from University of Cincinnati College of Medicine.
+In addition to his valuable contributions to HMS, he is presently completing his residency in Anesthesiology at UCLA.